How to Use Color at a Craft Show to Attract Shoppers

 Choosing Colors

-At my first craft show, I gathered a moss green jacquard patterned tablecloth, wicker baskets, some bowls for smaller items, and clear acrylic frames I picked up from the dollar store.
+At my first craft show, I gathered a moss green jacquard patterned tablecloth, wicker baskets, bowls for smaller items, and clear acrylic frames from the dollar store.

 Not really a fit for the colorful flannel pajamas and other random items I was selling.

 First of all, I was offering way too much selection (you can find out if you are too by checking out this article).
-Secondly, I was randomly choosing colors.
+Secondly, there was no cohesion in my display.

 You may base your display colors on: